 The Extras: This disc offers up a ton of cool special features that are all worth checking out.
 The main extra worth mentioning is another feature-length film by Charles B. Pierce called THE EVICTORS which is located on the DVD that comes in this combo pack.
 It’s a surprisingly good little thriller by Pierce, and features Vic Morrow!
 Definitely give it a watch!

 Also on the disc is an audio commentary with historian Jim Presley (an expert on the actual “Moonlight Murders” case), and moderator Justin Beahm.
 I only listened to snippets of it (mainly during the last thirty minutes or so) but it proved to be pretty interesting.
 I will most definitely be watching TOWN THAT DREADED SUNDOWN again with the commentary track on from the beginning.

-The remainder of the extras include: Interviews with star Andrew Prine (who reveals that he wrote the ending of the film because it didn’t have one!), actress Dawn Wells (who still looks damned good!), and the Director of Photography James Roberson.
+The remainder of the extras include: Interviews with star Andrew Prine (who reveals that he wrote the ending of the film because it didn’t have one!), actress Dawn Wells (who is still looking pretty good these days), and the Director of Photography James Roberson.
 Finally, we get a theatrical trailer, a poster & still gallery, and an essay on the film by writer Brian Albright that’s well worth a read.

-Final Ruling: Scream Factory once again shows us why they are the premiere DVD/Blu-ray label for genre cinema!
-Not only have they made a very old film look and sound fantastic, but they’ve loaded it up with a good number of extras and a second feature-length film!
+Final Ruling: Scream Factory once again knocks it out of the park with a stellar Blu-ray release!
+The audio and video presentation of this film is fantastic, and the disc is loaded with a good number of extras plus a second feature-length film!
 The only thing that could have made it even better would have been a Director’s commentary or interview, but sadly, Charles B. Pierce passed away back in 2010.

 This is a definite must-own for horror aficionados, and worthy of a spot in your personal movie library.
 I am more than happy to award this disc: